NiceLuc/Monolith-Utils/README.md

 ### Validate Repository Files

 This is used to ensure that we have accounted for proper implementations of the repository methods.
+* Parse the repository files and ensure that all methods are accounted for.
+* Capture all parameters from the method definition.
+* Look for specific calls inside the code to ensure that the parameters are being used correctly.
+* Connect to the database and read the stored procedure that is being called from the method.
+* Capture all parameters from the stored procedure definition.
+* Look for specific calls inside the stored procedure to determine what the "QueryType" should be
+* Compare the repository implementation to the stored procedure and set the Status for each method.

 > **Note:** This requires user secrets to be set up for the connection string.